savoirfairelinux/mod-booster-snmp/doc/setup_snmp_booster_module.rst

   name of the trigger group which contains several triggers; Example: `interface-hc`

 -b, --use-getbulk
-  use snmp getbulk requests to do the mapping; Default: `False`
+  use snmp getbulk requests to do the mapping; Default: `0`

 -M, --max-rep-map
   max_repetition parameters for snmp getbulk requests; Default: `64`